khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

     * Processor: Intel Core i5-4690 3.5 GHz | AMD A10-7800 APU 3.5 GHz | Apple M1 or equivalent
     * Graphics: NVIDIA GeForce 700 series or AMD Radeon Rx 200 series (excluding integrated chipsets) with OpenGL 4.45

-> To be honest, you can play the Minecraft without buying it, the game itself is easy-to-get, given the long and proven community building.
-> The money we spend, in my option, is mainly used to buy a verified account, then you can join multiplayer servers with the official authentication turned on.
-> And yeah, most servers have this authentication turned on.
->
-> It is theoretically possible to install mods for pirated Minecraft, but I don't know how to do it,
-> and for your and your computer's safety we don't recommend playing pirated games, so lets not discuss this further, google it yourself if you insist.

 There are two editions of Minecraft: Java Edition and Bedrock Edition.
 This Mod is only available for the Java Edition.
 Don't worry about buying the wrong one, the two editions are sold in a bundle.